siddheshshende/medical-pager-chat-app/README.md

 2. When setting up your profile, you need to provide a URL for your avatar (profile picture).
 3. To use GIFs in your messages, type `/giphy [keyword]` (e.g., `/giphy hello` to find a "hello" GIF).
 4. To mention a specific user in a chat, type `@username`.
+5. You need to have an account with Twilio for SMS messaging.
-5. The project code includes various comments which clarify functionality and increase readability.
+6. The project code includes various comments which clarify functionality and increase readability.
 These comments can be useful for understanding the code's structure and logic.
-6. For more information, access the full project demo video on Google Drive [here](https://drive.google.com/drive/folders/1t4ZaA0Z9sn59LwjCKvfuHerGs8eDd8oa?usp=drive_link).
+7. For more information, access the full project demo video on Google Drive [here](https://drive.google.com/drive/folders/1t4ZaA0Z9sn59LwjCKvfuHerGs8eDd8oa?usp=drive_link).

    <p align="right">(<a href="#readme-top">back to top</a>)</p>